 The stiffness helps the meringue shells keep their shape.
 Trace the desired shape(s) on a sheet of parchment paper.

 Reverse the parchment so that you won’t get any pencil residue on your meringues.
 To keep the parchment from curling, use a dab of the meringue to “glue” the parchment to the baking sheet.
 Using a pastry bag fitted with a large star-tip, fill in the bottom of the star, smoothing if necessary, to make a bottom that’s about 1/4″ thick.
 Then pipe around the edges, two rows high.
+Pipe any leftover meringue into small stars.

-How to serve meringues?
+How to serve meringue shells?

 Meringues are so versatile.
 You can eat them on their own.
 You can put out empty star shells and let guest fill them with their choice of ice cream.
 Or you can fill the shells with whipped cream or ice cream and fresh berries or fruit.